Duchy of Athens: Establishment of the Duchy

-Aragonese conquest
+Catalan conquest

 The Duchy was held by the family of la Roche until 1308, when it passed to Walter V of Brienne.
 Walter hired the Catalan Company, a group of mercenaries founded by Roger de Flor, to fight against the Byzantine successor state of Epirus, but when he tried to dismiss and cheat them of their pay in 1311, they slew him and the bulk of the Frankish nobility at the Battle of Halmyros and took over the Duchy.
 Walter's son Walter VI of Brienne retained only the lordship of Argos and Nauplia, where his claims to the Duchy were still recognized.

 In 1312, the Catalans recognized the suzerainty of King Frederick III of Sicily, who appointed his son Manfred as Duke.
 The ducal title remained in the hands of the Crown of Aragon until 1388, but actual authority was exercised by a series of vicars-general.
 In 1318/19 the Catalans conquered Siderokastron and the south of Thessaly as well, and created the Duchy of Neopatras, united to Athens.
-Part of Thessaly was conquered from the Catalans by the Serbs in the 1340s.
+Part of Thessaly was conquered from the Catalans by the Serbian Empire in the 1340s.

-Under Aragonese rule, the feudal system continued to exist, not anymore under the Assizes of Romania, but under the Customs of Barcelona, and the official common language was now Catalan instead of French.
+Under Catalan rule, the feudal system continued to exist, not anymore under the Assizes of Romania, but under the Customs of Barcelona, and the official common language was now Catalan instead of French.
 Each city and district—on the example of Sicily—had its own local governor (veguer, castlà, capità), whose term of office was fixed at three years and who was nominated by the Duke, the vicar-general or the local representatives.
 The principal towns and villages were represented by the síndic, which had their own councils and officers.
 Judges and notaries were elected for life or even inherited offices.

 Decline and fall

 In 1379 the Navarrese Company, in the service of the Latin emperor James of Baux, conquered Thebes and part of the Duchy of Neopatras.
-Meanwhile, the Aragonese kept another part of Neopatras and Attica.
+Meanwhile, the Catalan kept another part of Neopatras and Attica.

 After 1381 the Duchy was ruled by the Kings of Sicily until 1388 when the Acciaioli family of Florence captured Athens.
 Neopatras was occupied in 1390.

 From 1395 to 1402 the Venetians briefly controlled the Duchy.
-In 1444 Athens became a tributary of Constantine Palaeologus, the despot of Morea and heir to the Byzantine throne.
+In 1444 Athens became a tributary of Constantine Palaeologus, the Despot of Morea and heir to the Byzantine throne.
 In 1456, after the Fall of Constantinople (1453) to the Ottoman Empire, Turahanoğlu Ömer Bey conquered the remnants of the Duchy.
-Despite the Ottoman conquest, the title of "Duke of Athens and Neopatras" continued in use by the kings of Aragon, and through them by the Kings of Spain, up to the present day.
+Despite the Ottoman conquest, the title of "Duke of Athens and Neopatras" continued in use by the Kings of Sicily, and through them by the Kings of Spain, up to the present day.